-The cash balance of the Academy has been very healthy all year, ending the year with a balance of £2,093k (2021: £1,703k).
+The cash balance of the Academy has been very healthy all year, ending the year with a balance of £2,124k (2022: £2,093k).

-Due to the accounting rules for Local Government Pension Scheme under FRS102, the Trust is recognising a significant pension fund deficit of £2,266k.
+Due to the accounting rules for Local Government Pension Scheme under FRS102, the Trust is recognising a pension fund deficit of £1,374k.
 This does not mean that an immediate liability for this amount crystallises and that such a deficit generally results in a cash flow effect in the form of increased employer contributions over a number of years.